php-fig/fig-standards/proposed/http.md

     /**
      * Gets all headers.
      *
-     * The array keys are the header name, the values the header value.
+     * The keys represent the header name as it will be sent over the wire, and
+     * the values are an array of strings representing the header values.
      *
+     * The return value of this method MUST be an array or a PHP object that
+     * implements \Traversable.
-     * @return array Headers.
+     *
+     * @return array|Traversable An iterable representation of all of the
+     *                           message's HTTP headers.
      */
     public function getHeaders();

     /**
-     * Checks if a certain header is present.
+     * Checks if a header exists by the given case-insensitive name.
      *
-     * @param string $header Header name.
+     * @param string $header Case-insensitive header name.
      *
-     * @return bool If the header is present.
+     * @return bool Returns true if any header names match the given header
+     *              name using a case-insensitive string comparison.
+Returns
+     *              false if no matching header name is found in the message.
      */
     public function hasHeader($header);

     /**
-     * Sets a header, replacing the existing header if has already been set.
+     * Sets a header, replacing any existing values of any headers with the
+     * same case-insensitive name.
      *
      * The header name and value MUST be a string, or an object that implement
      * the `__toString()` method.
-The value MAY also be an array, in which case
+The value MAY also be an array of header
-     * it MUST be converted to a comma-separated string; the ordering MUST be
-     * maintained.
+     * values.
      *
-     * A null value will remove the existing header.
+     * @param string       $header Header name
+     * @param string|array $value  Header value(s)
      *
-     * @param string $header Header name.
-     * @param string $value  Header value.
+     * @return self Returns the message.
      *
-     * @return self Reference to the message.
-     *
      * @throws \InvalidArgumentException When the header name or value is not valid.
      */
     public function setHeader($header, $value);

     /**
-     * Sets headers, removing any that have already been set.
+     * Sets headers, replacing any headers that have already been set on the
+     * message.
      *
-     * The array keys must the header name, the values the header value.
+     * The array keys must be strings representing the header name.
+The values
+     * for each key MUST be one of the following: string, and object that
+     * implements the `__toString()` method, or an array of string values.
      *
-     * The header names and values MUST strings, or objects that implement the
-     * `__toString()` method.
-The values MAY also be arrays, in which case they
-     * MUST be converted to comma-separated strings; the ordering MUST be
-     * maintained.
-     *
      * @param array $headers Headers to set.
      *
-     * @return self Reference to the message.
+     * @return self Returns the message.
      *
      * @throws \InvalidArgumentException When part of the header set is not valid.
      */
     public function setHeaders(array $headers);

     /**
-     * Gets the body.
+     * Gets the body of the message.
      *
-     * This returns the original form, in contrast to `getBodyAsString()`.
-     *
-     * @return mixed|null Body, or null if not set.
+     * @return mixed|null Returns the message body, or null if not set.
-     *
-     * @see getBodyAsString()
      */
     public function getBody();

     /**
-     * Gets the body as a string.
+     * Sets the body of the message.
      *
-     * @return string|null Body as a string, or null if not set.
-     */
-    public function getBodyAsString();

-    /**
-     * Sets the body.
-     *
      * The body SHOULD be a string, or an object that implements the
      * `__toString()` method.
      *
-     * A null value will remove the existing body.
+     * A null value MUST remove the existing body.
      *
      * An implementation MAY accept other types, but MUST reject anything that
      * it does not know how to turn into a string.
      *
      * @param mixed $body Body.
      *
-     * @return self Reference to the message.
+     * @return self Returns the message.
      *
      * @throws \InvalidArgumentException When the body is not valid.
      */